jasongrimes/fretboardfoundation/_chapters/999-back/015-appendix-reading-staff.md

 ---
-title: "Appendix II: Reading music for guitar"
+title: "Appendix B: Reading music for guitar"
-slug: appendix-guitar-staff
+slug: reading-music-for-guitar
 ---

 It's possible to go a long way in guitar studies without knowing how to read music.